Eron Powellβ’

 - A2: I get up at 7, put on my clothes, and turn on the coffee maker.

-- B1: I couldn't figure out why my computer kept breaking down, so I called back tech support.
+- B1: I couldn't figure out why my computer kept breaking down.

 FAQs